knivier/Hydrohelp/JOURNAL.md

 CAD explanation: Red base is the main chip with the orange cylinder being the radio antenna.
 There are sensor cutouts with sensors too and a solar mount with a hole beneath for wires.
 Other red box is battery system.

+The last time I used CAD was in 7th grade and I barely used it at all, so I had to go through and learn how to use Tinkercad.
+While it's a rough first draft, it gives me a solid idea of what my project should look like.

 ![[cad-proto1.png]]

 I think a good idea of assembly is having the sensors mounted with brackets and allowing wires to run down back to the main grid.
 They should be enclosed in heat shrink tubing (I have a ton already).